pfe-rs/izvestaji/content/2022/videookulografija.md

 The aim of this work is to design hardware and implement software for pupil detection with the aim of tracking it.
 The application of pupil detection in this work is to move the cursor.
-Using web camera, information about the coordinates of the center of the pupil were obtain.
+Using web camera, information about the coordinates of the center of the pupil were obtained.
 Pupil segmentation was performed on the image from the camera, and then the center and radius of the pupil were determined using the Hough transformation.
 Using third-order polynomial regression, the pupil coordinates were transformed into cursor coordinates and the errors of the predictive position of the cursor in relation to the desired position were observed.
 The results obtained in this work have an estimate shift of 121.6 pixels, which is not enough for real life application, in this case controlling the cursor.
-In order for this system to be able to be used in the real world, it is necessary to make more recordings, add IR diodes to the 3D webcam holder and use red and blue filters for the webcam, which would result in a minimal shift in the estimation.
+In order for this system to be used in the real world, it is necessary to make more recordings, add IR diodes to the 3D webcam holder and use red and blue filters for the webcam, which would result in a minimal shift in the estimation.

 Keywords: image processing, video oculography, pupil detection algorithm, polynomial regression